mieweb/docs/content/functions/document-management/scanning-and-indexing/indexing.md

 #### Batch Options

-In the **Options** column of the Batch ListView are the functions that can be done to a batch.
+In the **Options** column of the Batch List View are the functions that can be done to a batch.
 A scanned batch can be opened, viewed, or deleted from any of the status categories.

 ![](../indexing.assets/31f90445fab2bff714ddfbddc0cb95f6.png)